-COM 189 NETWORKING TECHNOLOGIES
+NETWORKING TECHNOLOGIES COM 189

 This course provides the knowledge needed to configure and operate a variety of networking products.
 It covers a wide range of vendor and product neutral networking technologies that can also serve as a prerequisite(s) for vendor-specific IT certifications.
+Credit: 3 hours - Three lecture hours per week.
+Prerequisite(s): None

-COM 190 MICROSOFT PUBLISHER
+MICROSOFT PUBLISHER COM 190